|

 another gas lamp to lean against,

-they'd stopped in a street cafe,
+in a street cafe,

 ordered Burgundy and a patisserie,